Scenes and Branch

 ......

-; // Return to parent scene and continue executing parent scene statements
+; // Return to the parent scene and continue to execute the parent scene statement

 ......

-If branching options exist in your script and you want to go to a different chapter by selecting a different option, use choose
+If there are branch options in your script, and you want to enter different chapters by selecting different options, please use choose

 .

-You just need to correspond the text of the options one-to-one with the script name to enter after selecting the option to achieve the function of branch choices.
+You only need to match the text of the option with the name of the script to be entered after the option is selected, and you can realize the function of branch selection.

-If you want to create a branch but feel it is too troublesome to create a new TXT file, you can try the following to implement creating branches and jumping statements within the same file.
+If you want to create a branch, but you think it is too troublesome to create a new TXT file for this, you can try the following method to create a branch and jump statement in the same file.

 Note

-If your branch is very long, I do not recommend using this method, because the number of lines in a single TXT is not suitable for being too long, otherwise it may cause performance problems such as slow loading and sluggish response.
+If your branch is very long, I do not recommend that you use this method, because the number of lines in a TXT should not be too long, otherwise it may cause performance problems such as slow loading and slow response.

 jumpLabel:label_1; // Jump to label_1